Brennall/HFH-SRD/Chapter07.md

 3. Determine merchandise of interest to each merchant.

 Each merchant will buy and sell only one type of merchandise.
 Roll on the Common Merchandise table to see the merchandise each merchant is interested in buying and selling.
 The specific results can be customized where appropriate.
-For instance, “hides, furs” might be bear and wolf furs in a northern Viking town or camel hide in a trading outpost on the steppes.
+For instance, "hides, furs" might be bear and wolf furs in a northern Viking town or camel hide in a trading outpost on the steppes.

 If the adventurers are trying to buy or sell a particular type of merchandise, a reaction roll of 9+ is required to persuade a merchant to transact in a particular type of Common Merchandise, or 12+ for Precious Merchandise.
 Add the demand modifier to the die roll when trying to find buyers of goods, and subtract it from the die roll when trying to find sellers of goods.
 If an adventurer has a monopoly over a particular type of merchandise, he gains a +3 on the die roll, and merchants will buy or sell twice the normal number of loads of that type from him.
 Only one roll per merchant is permitted, and on a failed roll, the merchant will not transact with the adventurer at all; another trader has met his needs.

-EXAMPLE: Farlaghn’s caravan is carrying 20 loads of dyes and pigments when it arrives in the city.
+EXAMPLE: Farlaghn's caravan is carrying 20 loads of dyes and pigments when it arrives in the city.
 Farlaghn wants to see if any of the 7 available merchants will buy this specific merchandise from him.
 Dyes and pigments are common merchandise, for which the city has a demand modifier of +2.
 For each merchant, he makes a reaction roll of 9+.
 Since he is trying to find buyers, he will add the demand modifier of +2 to his roll, so he will only need a natural die roll of 7 or more.
 He rolls 9, 3, 7, 3, 4, 8, and 2; 3 of the 7 merchants are persuaded to buy dyes and pigments.
 Rolling 3d4 for each merchant, Farlaghn discovers they will buy 8, 8, and 9 loads of dyes and pigments respectively, for a total of 25.
 Farlaghn will be able to unload all the dyes and pigments in his caravan!

 4. Determine market price of merchandise.